 - There is a self-pay shuttle from the city, or you can take the number 28 bus.

-- Punting on the Avon River (see our review here)
+- A punting along the Avon River (see our review)

 - Christchurch Gondola ride